fireclouu/android-ds4-usb-hid-support/README.md

 0x85, 0x81,        //   Report ID (-127)
 0x09, 0x21,        //   Usage (0x21)
 0x95, 0x06,        //   Report Count (6)
-0xB1, 0x02,        //   Feature (Data,Var,Abs,No Wrap,Linear,Preferred State,No
+0xB1, 0x02,        //   Feature (Data,Var,Abs,No Wrap,Linear,Preferred State,No Null Position,Non-volatile)
 ...
 ```

 we can tell, again based on kernel.org, that this is a 'Feature' report, which is baked data on HID, and has `06h` data field, and what does a MAC address length for example?

 `00:11:22:AA:BB:CC`

-has six segment, ranging from `0h` up to `FFh`.
-This is just based on the reports given by android's `dmesg`
+has six segments.
+We can assume this feature returns something related to MAC address due to the evidence on its RD, and thanks to community effort, upstream linux verifies that this feature **really is** returning a MAC address of the device.

 I have to be sure that Android kernel really understand Sony's HID feature request.
 Looking at [Android kernel source](https://android.googlesource.com/kernel/common.git/+/brillo-m9-release/drivers/hid/hid-sony.c) we can verify on line `1789 - 1792`: